maxfish/SDF-Generator/README.md

   -threshold float
     	Specify the threshold applied to the channels for one pixel to be considered "inside" the source shape.
     	The accepted values go from 0.0 to 1.0. (default 0.5)

+  -alpha bool
+    	Output the signed distance field to the alpha channel instead of using gray color values. (default false)
 ```

 ## Example